utah-geological-survey/MicroMet/README.md

 # Data preparation from datalogger
 All high-frequency data should be downloaded, backed up, and converted with card-convert to a CSV array.

+# Data Processing Workflow
+1 Process data on the fly using EasyfluxDL
+2 QA/QC processed data to see if it meets quality checks 3 Reprocess data manually, focusing on low quality datasets

 # Useful Libraries (R and Python)